bukwt/producter-task/README.md

 # Requirements to Run The Project

-In order to establish a database connection you can add your password to the password field in the to file application.yml file at producter-task/src/main/resources/application.yml.
+In order to establish a database connection you can add your password to the password field in the application.yml file at producter-task/src/main/resources/application.yml.

 To create the database, the required table and dummy data (optionally) the SQL statements at data.txt (at producter-task/data.txt) file can be used.